 With new Greenaid vending machines now spanning the country, it makes sense that there’s now a interactive map-based Greenaid iPhone app by Zombies & Robots that allows seedbombers to view the progression of a seedbomb, locate a Greenaid vending machine, and find the best places to deploy seedbombs.

 To become a seedbomber yourself (just be careful where you throw those things, especially if using a slingshot), peruse the Greenaid webstore and the vending page to find a dispensary near you.
-And if you’re an iPhone-using, seedbomb-tossing guerilla gardener, be sure to download the new app.
-You can also follow new developments on the Greenaid blog and, of course, the Greenaid Twitter account.
-Happy guerilla gardening!
+And if you’re an iPhone-using, seedbomb-tossing guerrilla gardener, be sure to download the new app.
+You can also follow new developments on the Greenaid blog.
+Happy guerrilla gardening!